LOADING ..

 Generator and Automatic Transfer Switch Surge Protection

-Generator and automatic transfer switch surge protection for ATS and generators manufactured by companies such as Caterpillar, Cummins, Generac, and Kohler increases the reliability of energy for when utility power fails unexpectedly.
-The last thing you want is for your automatic transfer switch (ATS) or generator to fail when it is needed most.
-Owning a Kohler or Generac generator alone does not ensure that a building will continue to get power without the use of an ATS.
-Automatic transfer switches may fail at the wrong time, adding problems in the midst of an emergency, when not correctly surge protected.
-Generators and ATS include sensitive electronics that can be damaged by surges and, without enhanced filtering, generators may provide dirty power, harming all equipment being powered by the panel.
+Generator and automatic transfer switch surge protection for ATS and generators manufactured by companies such as Caterpillar, Cummins, Generac, and Kohler increases the reliability of power when utility service fails unexpectedly.
+The last thing you want is for an automatic transfer switch (ATS) or generator to fail when it is needed most.
+Owning a generator alone does not ensure uninterrupted power without a properly protected ATS.
+Automatic transfer switches can fail at critical moments if they are not correctly surge protected.
+Both generators and ATS units contain sensitive electronics that are vulnerable to surges, and without enhanced filtering, generator power quality issues can negatively affect all downstream equipment.

 How to Surge Protect Generator and ATS